-These tests determine whether the EUT can operate as specified during and/or after various lightning induced transient waveforms are injected into connector pins, interconnecting cables, and power leads using pin injection, and/or cable bundle tests.
-The pin injection method is normally used to show damage tolerance, while the cable bundle tests are normally used to show upset tolerance.
+These tests determine whether a unit can operate as specified during and/or after various lightning induced transient waveforms are injected into connector pins, interconnecting cables, and power leads using pin injection or cable bundle tests.
+Pin injection is normally used to show damage tolerance, while cable bundle tests are normally used to show upset tolerance.

 Category designations consist of five characters that describe the pin and cable test Waveform Sets and test levels.
 The 3 Pin Injection test waveforms are grouped together in two Waveform Sets (A & B).
 The 6 Cable Bundle test waveforms are grouped together in four Single Stroke Waveform Sets (C through F), and four combined Single Stroke and Multiple Stroke (G through K), and two Multiple Burst Waveform Sets (L& M).

-The tests in this section are performed to determine the ability of externally mounted electrical and electronic equipment to withstand the direct effects of a severe lightning strike.
-The equipment will not normally be powered during the test, and these tests usually cause damage (sometimes spectacular damage) to the EUT.
-High voltage and/or high current tests at levels of thousands of kilo-Volts and/or hundreds of kilo-Amps are required.
+Tests in this section determine the ability of externally mounted electronic equipment to withstand the direct effects of a severe lightning strike.
+Equipment is not normally operational, and testing usually causes damage to the unit.
+High voltage and/or high current tests at thousands of kilo-Volts and/or hundreds of kilo-Amps are applied.